What is an API?

 If you’re tech-savvy, check out our API documentation here and test it out for yourself.

-If you’re not as tech-savvy, use this Zapier invite link to try out Zapier.
+If you’re not as tech-savvy, use this Zapier to set up automation.

 We’ve also created some walkthroughs to help get you started.
 We currently have ones for Google Sheets and Asana.